Dallas Water Utilties

 1500 Marilla, Room 6B South Dallas, Texas 75201

-Flood protection is the primary service provided by the Flood Control Division and it is provided through the maintenance and operation of the Dallas Floodway consisting of pump stations, pressure sewers, levees, flood walls, drainage/closure structures, channels, floodway, and miscellaneous facilities.
+Flood protection is the primary service provided by the Flood Control Division, and is provided through the maintenance and operation of the Dallas Floodway Project consisting of pump stations, pressure sewers, levees, flood walls, drainage/closure structures, channels, floodway and miscellaneous facilities.
 Maintenance of the Dallas Floodway System must be performed in accordance with U.S. Army Corps of Engineers (Corps) regulations.
 Other duties include maintenance of Flooded Roadway Warning System (FRWS), flood gauge sites, retention/detention basins, and Civil Defense sirens.
-Additional duties include removal of blockages on City-owned creeks/channels, storm sewers, and responds to inclement weather emergencies such as snow/ice, wind storms and street flooding.
+Additional duties include removal of blockages on City-owned creeks/channels (except creeks and channels located in Parks), storm sewers, and responds to inclement weather emergencies such as snow/ice, wind storms and street flooding.

-Stormwater Management is a division designed to educate the public, school children, and businesses (construction and other industries) on stormwater pollution prevention related issues and permitting requirements respective to protecting our creeks, lakes, and rivers to improve our lifestyle, natural environment, and water resource use.
+Stormwater Management educates the public, school children, and businesses (construction and other industries) on stormwater pollution prevention related issues and permitting requirements respective to protecting our creeks, lakes, and rivers to improve our lifestyle, natural environment, and water resource use.
 In addition, the Program includes enforcement inspections to ensure compliance with federal, state, and local stormwater regulations as well as water sampling to detect and correct water pollution in Dallas’ lakes and creeks and the Trinity River.

 Explore the Trinity River Corridor! #sharethetrinity #experiencethetrinity

-The Trinity River Corridor Project is the most complex and the largest urban development effort undertaken by the City of Dallas.
-This multi-generational project provides critical flood protection, transportation improvements, recreational amenities, environmental restoration/preservation, and economic development opportunities within the Trinity River Corridor which covers 20 miles or 10,000 acres.
-Implementation of the project is in accordance with the Trinity River Corridor Project Balanced Vision Plan.
-For more information, visit www.trinityrivercorridor.org.
-You may send questions or comments to email@example.com.
+The Trinity River Corridor Project is the most complex and the largest urban development effort undertaking by the City of Dallas.
+This multi-generational project provides critical flood protection, transportation improvements, recreational amenities, environmental restoration/preservation, and economic development for the Trinity River Corridor which covers 20 miles or 10,000 acres.
+Implementation of the project is in accordance with the Trinity River Corridor Project'a Balanced Vision Plan.
+For more information, visit www.trinityrivercorridor.com You may send questions or comments to email@example.com.